Table sharing: Diffusion

 Harry G. Shaffer reported in the 1960s that it was a common practice in Soviet restaurants.
 He used the opportunity of being seated with strangers to strike up conversations with his fellow diners.

-Table sharing is also practiced in Germany, but mostly in informal or festive settings like in a beer hall, and rarely in restaurants.
+Table sharing is also practised in Germany, but mostly in informal or festive settings like in a beer hall, and rarely in restaurants.

-Restaurants in Italy, unless very informal, do not usually practice table sharing.
+Restaurants in Italy, unless very informal, do not usually practise table sharing.
 However sagre, popular festivals mostly involving food, and celebrations for local patron saints are very common throughout the country.
 In these occasions it is customary to share big tables in ample outdoor spaces.

 Business aspects

 American business author Cheryl L. Russell points out that promoting sharing of tables can be an effective part of creating a friendly atmosphere in a restaurant, and would also enable the restaurant owner to free up a table for another party.
 However, a hospitality industry training guide from the same publisher recommends that waitstaff avoid seating strangers together unless crowded conditions demand it.
 The authors suggest one way of bringing up the topic is to explain to the guest the length of the wait for a private table, and then to suggest sharing a table with a stranger.
 They also advise against seating a man at a table where a woman is dining alone, or vice versa.
 In South Korea, McDonald's found that customers would leave more quickly if they were seated next to strangers, thus effectively increasing the restaurant's capacity.